Music at the time of surrealism

 Surrealism is destructive, but it destroys only what it considers to be shackles limiting our vision.

 The oniric surrealism of Varése

-Even though a surrealist school of music never developed, mainly due Breton’s aforementioned hostility, many composers of the time toyed with different techniques imported from other arts: belgian composer André Souris made use of the technique of collage; french composer Francis Poulenc fragmented his music segments building layer upon layer.
+Even though a surrealist school of music never developed, mainly due Breton’s aforementioned hostility, many composers of the time toyed with different techniques imported from other arts: Belgian composer André Souris made use of the technique of collage; French composer Francis Poulenc fragmented his music segments building layer upon layer.
+Two good examples of surrealism in music.
 What they had in common was the vision of an alternative reality, closer to dreaming.
 Edgar Varése’s Arcana was inspired, as Varése himself wrote in 1925 to his wife, by a dream sequence:

 “Alternating projectors of different colors: red, green yellow, blue–and you were playing Fanfare No. 1, trumpet in right hand.
 Then suddenly the sky became incandescent–blinding– you raised your left hand to your mouth and the Fanfare 2 blared.
 And the boat kept turning and spinning– and the alternation of projectors and incandescence became more frequent–intensified –and the fanfares more nervous–impatient… and then – merde – I woke up.
 But anyway they will be in Arcanes.”

 Need to brush up a bit on surrealism?
-Take a look at this video from the Tate musem.
+Take a look at this video from the Tate museum.
 Doctor Who.
 Who else?